jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 - [ ] FPGA

 Feedback: Correct!
 If you need acceleration for these subgraphs, you will have to write custom layer extensions.

+#### 9. If your model has a custom layer, you have to write an extension for inference engine.

+- [x] `True`
+- [ ] False

+Feedback: Correct!
+Extensions for inference engine is only required if the layer in question is not supported in the IR catalog.
+Make sure you check first so that you do not do unnecessarily work.